-Sonoma Valley CAC:
+Sonoma Valley CAC Recommendation for Approval:

 The project is located within the boundaries of the Sonoma Valley Citizens Advisory Commission (SVCAC).
 The SVCAC provides recommendations to elected officials and other decisions makers on new or modified use permits on land that is zoned Agricultural (LIA, LEA, DA) and Resource and Rural Development (RRD).
 The SVCAC reviewed the project during their meeting on January 25, 2023.
-In lieu of an applicant presentation before the SVCAC, the applicant team recommended that the Commission view the video and read the associated documents from the applicant's November 12, 2022 Community Open House hosted at Dunbar School.
+In lieu of an applicant presentation before the

+SVCAC, the applicant team recommended that the Commission view the video and read the associated documents from the applicant's November 12, 2022 Community Open House hosted at Dunbar School.

 Since the Applicant was unable to attend the January 25th meeting to answer Commissioners' questions, the Commission made a Motion to submit their list of questions in writing to the Applicant, with a request for a comprehensive reply from the Applicant no later than February 10, 2023.
-On February 9, 2023, the Applicant presented a response letter to the SVCAC with information about the Kenwood Ranch Winery Design Review application (Attachment 12), including answers to the SVCAC questions.
-During their meeting on held on February 22, 2023, the SVCAC motioned to approve Design Review and ask the Applicant to clarify safety considerations for traffic movement in the winery as it relates to other buildings on site.
-The Resolution passed for Design Review Approval with a statement of inclusion.
-See attachment 13 for SVCAC February Meeting Minutes.
+On February 9, 2023, the Applicant presented a response letter to the SVCAC with information about the Kenwood Ranch Winery Design Review application (Attachment 12 to DRC Staff Report dated May 31, 2023), including answers to the SVCAC questions.
+During their meeting held on February 22, 2023, the SVCAC motioned to approve Design Review and ask the Applicant to clarify safety considerations for traffic movement in the winery as it relates to other buildings on site.
+The Resolution passed for Design Review Approval with a statement of inclusion (SVCAC meeting minutes provided under Attachment 13 to DRC Staff Report dated May 31, 2023).

-The applicant contracted Fehrs and Peers to complete a site plan review to clarify safety considerations for traffic movement in the winery as it relates to other buildings on site (Attachment 3).
+The applicant contracted Fehrs and Peers to complete a site plan review to clarify safety considerations for traffic movement in the winery as it relates to other buildings on site (Attachment 3 to DRC Staff Report dated May 31, 2023).
 Fehrs & Peers considered:

-- Site access, sight distance, and interface between the parking access roadways with Campangna Lane, including traffic control recommendations - Multimodal circulation on-site, including: - Vehicular circulation and roadway sizing within the site - o Pedestrian and bicycle access and circulation - Emergency vehicle access and circulation
+- Site access, sight distance, and interface between the parking access roadways with Campangna Lane, including traffic control recommendations - Multimodal circulation on-site, including: - o Vehicular circulation and roadway sizing within the site - Pedestrian and bicycle access and circulation - Emergency vehicle access and circulation